-12.12 Request to attend by audio link
+12.12 Request to attend by audio or audio visual link

-Where possible, a member will give the Chairperson and the chief executive at least 2 working days' notice when they want to attend a meeting by audio link.
+Where possible, a member will give the Chairperson and the chief executive at least 2 working days' notice when they want to attend a meeting by audio or audio visual link.
 Should, due to illness or emergency, this is not possible the member may give less notice.

-Where such a request is made and the technology is available, the chief executive must take reasonable steps to enable the member to attend by audio link.
-However, the council has no obligation to make the technology for an audio link available.
+Where such a request is made and the technology is available, the chief executive must take reasonable steps to enable the member to attend by electronic link.
+However, the council has no obligation to make the technology for an electronic link available.